-- After we left Tongabezi we made our way towards Zimbabwe via Vic Falls.
-Unlike the Zambia/Botswana border, we had a relatively pain free experience entering Zimbabwe.
+- After we left Tongabezi we made our way toward Zimbabwe via Vic Falls.
+Unlike the Zambia/Botswana border, we had a relatively pain-free experience entering Zimbabwe.

 - The Zambian side of Vic Falls is easily accessible from Tongabezi.
 It’s worth noting that the Zambian side of the falls is where you can experience the famous Devils Pool; however, the best views of the falls are from the Zimbabwean side.